theolivenbaum/resin/README.md

 ## Topical model

-The third model is a graph of documents represented as vectors or "bags-of-topics", in a space as wide as there are topics in the lexicon.
+A graph of documents represented as vectors or "bags-of-topics", in a space as wide as there are topics in the lexicon.

 Natural language queries are parsed into bags-of-characters, then into bags-of-words, then mapped to a bags-of-topics space.

-## Semantic model

-The final model projects each previous to a single dimension then combines them to create a smaller topical search space.

 ## Natural and scoped querying